ChromiumOS-Guy/SuperPatcherGSI/README.md

 ONLY 64-bit linux & windows

-if your phones display won't wake up when pressing power button but the rest of the phone is functional then you have the same problem as me I have no idea why it happens its also not the scripts fault I checked it so many times but my current (very janky) solution is to install this app from F-Droid (Always On AMOLED) also this problem manifests itself a couple hours after the GSI install so don't think your out of the woods yet!
+if your phones display won't wake up when pressing power button but the rest of the phone is functional, it a brightness problem if you put your phone on the lowest brightness the backlight won't turn on so just don't do it (or make a android service which makes the display brightness 10 if its below that everytime the phone "wakes" from sleep)

 ### Windows (64-bit)
 ```powershell